markdyyang/markdyyang/README.md

 ## Hi there 👋

 I'm the Global iOS Engineer, focused mainly on the iOS platform.
-Currently working on somethign i love.
+Currently working on something i love.

 <!--
 **Ydeyong/Ydeyong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.